bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Is jQuery Working?" />
 </p>

-Now if I was gone,
+<p>Now if I was gone, but this will work just fine because it&apos;s actually
-but this will work just fine because it&apos;s actually loading jQuery from the internet.
-Of course, if the internet&apos;s down, it&apos;s not going to load it, but if the internet&apos;s down, and you going to get to your webpage anyway.
+loading jQuery from the internet.
+Of course, if the internet&apos;s down, it&apos;s not going to load it, but if the internet&apos;s down, and you going to get to your webpage anyway.</p>

-It&apos;s a little bit easier to use the CDN to load jQuery because it&apos;s just one less file and I have to download, keep track of.
+<p>It&apos;s a little bit easier to use the CDN to load jQuery
+because it&apos;s just one less file and I have to download, keep track of.
 Usually we will be using this method to load jQuery, and there are times when you might want the older versions generally will use the newest